shankar-shiv/excel-guard-duty/Bugs/CurrentImplementation.md

     // This is not a logical mistake rather a grammatical mistake. currentDay = slots(i).day // It should be currentDate
     // because the column points to DATE column : Integer.

+    line 254 : under Assign number of duties
+    // This might be a bug or something ...
+    // Not needed -> - DutyExtras.CountTotalMonthExtras - numVolunteers
+    While (i < numDuties - DutyExtras.CountTotalMonthExtras - numVolunteers)

     // =============================================================